viraj-nikam/canvas/README.md

 4. Copy the contents of `.env.example` and create a new file called `.env` in the project root.
 Set your application variables in the new file.
 5. Run `php artisan canvas:install` and follow the on-screen prompts.
 7. Change the permissions of the `storage/` directory: `chmod -R 777 storage/`
+8. From the command line in the project root, run `npm install`
-8. Sign in to the application at `http://YOUR_DOMAIN/admin`
+9. Sign in to the application at `http://YOUR_DOMAIN/admin`
     * Email: `admin@canvas.com`
     * Password: `password`